GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability Towards Sustainable Post-Disaster Risk Reduction: Methodology

+The encoder network $f_{\theta}$ takes $\mathbf{E}$ as input and outputs a set of probabilistic parameters $\boldsymbol{p}_{\theta}^{1}, \ldots, \boldsymbol{p}_{\theta}^{K}$, corresponding to the $K$ categories of physical vulnerability.
+These parameters define a categorical latent distribution that encodes vulnerability-specific characteristics for each input instance.
+The decoder network $g_{\theta}$ then samples from this multinomial distribution to reconstruct $\hat{\mathbf{E}}$.
+As a result, the model learns a structured latent representation over the $K$ vulnerability categories, which adapts to case-specific contexts.
+Although this framework is transferable across regions in principle, model generalization is constrained by region-specific building typologies and local construction practices, as reflected in the distinct categories in Table \ref{table:vulnerability}.
+Thus, we trained separate models for each region rather than a single unifying model, as the latter would require further fine-tuning on local data or the development of shared latent representations of heterogeneous building typologies.

-Due to the large computational cost for the given high-resolution 50-cm scale, we employed stochastic sampling using the combination of randomly nested subgraphs and edge dropout.
+Due to the high computational cost for the given high-resolution 50-cm scale, we employed stochastic sampling using the combination of randomly nested subgraphs and edge dropout.
 To illustrate, for every training epoch, we randomly split our training subgraph into multiple nested smaller subgraphs and drop 20\% of its edges to avoid over-smoothing, which can undesirably disregard the important high values of building height.
+Both case studies applied the adaptive moment (Adam) optimization algorithm \citep{kingma2014adam} to update the parameters of the trained variational autoencoder network, following a step-wise learning rate schedule in which the learning rate was set to 0.01 for the first half of training epochs and reduced to 0.001 thereafter.
+The learning process converged after 50 epochs with 10 batches (726,354 nodes per batch) for the Bangladesh case study, and after 10 epochs with 100 batches (839,206 nodes per batch) for the Sierra Leone case study, respectively.